ShindouMihou/git-uwu/README.md

 ##

-git-uwu is a fun, expewimentaw p-pwoject that expewiments awound uwuifying git commits by using a custom uwuify impwementation and go-git to enabwe a fun, and surewy funny expewience. it is nyot intended to be used in pwoduction, and doesn't impwement aww the features of git s-such as signed commits, etc.
+git-uwu is a-a f-fun, expewimentaw pwoject that expewiments awound uwuifying git commits by using a custom uwuify impwementation and g-go-git to enabwe a fun, and s-surewy funny expewience. it is nyot intended to be u-used in p-pwoduction, and d-doesn't i-impwement aww the features of git such as signed commits, e-etc.

-#### commands
+#### c-commands

-- `git-uwu add`: adds a g-given path (`--path`) to t-the twacked fiwes in git.
+- `git-uwu a-add`: a-adds a given path (`--path`) to the t-twacked fiwes in git.
-- `git-uwu c-commit`: commits the twacked fiwes to git with a message (`--message`) that wiww be uwuified.
+- `git-uwu commit`: commits the twacked fiwes to git with a message (`--message`) that w-wiww b-be uwuified.

 ##### exampwes
 ```shell